varodpg/daw-wallapop/README.md

 docker-compose up: launch a docker-compose. <br>
 docker-compose down: stop a docker-compose. <br>
 docker-compose rm: remove a docker-compose executed.
 Sometimes its needed to rebuild a docker-compose <br>

+# FASE 5 - ANGULAR PROJECT -

+### STEPS TO PREPARE THE ENVIRONMENT FOR AN ANGULAR APP

+First of all, we need to download node.js (https://nodejs.org/en/) and npm (https://www.npmjs.com/package/npm) to build an Angular-cli project.
+Now, we start a new project with the command "ng new dawllapop" into line command tool.
+The command "ng build" launchs the app into a local server to develop the project easily.
+Access to the angular-app through localhost:4200 by default.
+The angular project use the API Rest calls to interact with backend.

+After develop the project, we include it into the java app (fase 3) on src folder and configure some lines in MyWebMvcConfig.java class that permits access through the same url localhost:8443/new (new for angular app, with not new for java app access)

+Finally, docker shell script now include some lines to build the angular project, insert it into backend java app and launch global project with java and angular app.